dgkanatsios/CKAD-exercises/g.state.md

 </p>
 </details>

 ### Create a PersistentVolumeClaim for this storage class, called mypvc, a request of 4GB and save it on pvc.yaml.
 Create it on the cluster.
 Show the PersistentVolumeClaims of the cluster.
-Show the PersistentVolumes of the cluster.
+Show the PersistentVolumes of the cluster

 <details><summary>show</summary>
 <p>